Arthurgt/BestQuotes/README.md

 #BestQuotesApp

 Best quotes application.
-Simple application created using Angular 9.
-It is simple ranking of best quotes.
+Aapplication created using Angular 9.
+It is a ranking of best quotes.

 Chrome View: